This document describes some basic security concepts that you can use to protect your system from cross-site request forgeries (XSRF) attacks.

 On subsequent authentication requests, the server compares the IP addresses to the original values in the cookies.
 A mismatched value causes an error that results in a re-authentication request.

-When you use validated cookies, we recommend that you disable proxy access.
-If you do not disable proxy access, any attempt to access interfaces via a proxy domain will cause the system to record the local host's IP address (usually
+When you use validated cookies, we recommend that you disable service subdomain access.
+If you do not disable service subdomain access, any attempt to access interfaces via a service domain will cause the system to record the local host's IP address (usually

 127.0.0.1), which renders IP address validation useless.